• Skip to primary navigation

 • Pour the yellow mixture and steam for 8 minutes over medium heat.
 Test with a wooden stick if the top is tacky but no longer runny.

-• Now, pour the purple mixture on top of the white layer and steam again for 8 minutes.
+• Now, pour the purple mixture on top of the yellow layer and steam again for 8 minutes.
 Do the same test to see if it is done.

 • Lastly, pour the white mixture on top and this time cook for 12-15 minutes.
 Insert the wooden stick and if comes out clean, it means it is done.